 - What consumer rights users have under the CCPA

 - Whether the data is being sold to third parties or not, and if yes, then for what purpose.
 If you sell information, include a link to a “Do Not Sell My Personal Information” page (read about this below).

-If you sell or transfer users’ information to third parties, it is necessary that you provide users with the ability to opt-out from that.
+If you sell or transfer users’ information to third parties, you must provide users with the ability to opt out.
 This is what the “Do Not Sell My Personal Information” page is for.
-You can name this page with something less bold, yet similar in meaning.
+You can name this page with something less bold yet similar in meaning.

-The Tomy John brand has put the link to the “Do not sell my personal information” page in the footer.
+The Tomy John brand has linked the “Do not sell my personal information” page in the footer.

 Notify a customer that you are about to or are at the point of collecting information, and ask permission to do that.
 It looks like a simple cookie notification you’ve probably seen many times before.